Penalties

 Accuracy-related penalties apply to underpayments due to negligence, substantial understatement of income tax, or substantial valuation misstatements.
 They generally result from an IRS audit or a failure to include income that is reported on a 1099 that is discovered during the return’s matching process with filed information returns.

-• Substantial Valuation Misstatement: A 20% penalty on the underpayment if the value claimed on property is 150% or more of the correct value.
+- Substantial Valuation Misstatement: A 20% penalty on the underpayment if the value claimed for the property is 150% or more of the correct value.

 4. Fraud-Related Penalties